christofelkev/RECIDER/README.md

 #### User Interaction:

 Users launch the Recider mobile application.
-The main screen allows users to enter ingredients they have.
-Users can trigger a search for recipes based on the provided ingredients.
+The main screen allows users to enter recipe by title and the ingredients they have.
+Users can trigger a search for recipes based on the provided ingredients and title recipe

 #### ViewModel Interaction: